-Losing a large retail customer due to local economic influences is one of the potential external risk factors facing Tacoma Power.
 If Tacoma Power were to lose a large retail customer, it makes sense that the amount of retail revenue earned would decrease.
 This would result in a decline in net revenues for Tacoma Power and affect rate increases in future years.

-A scenario where Tacoma Power acquires a new large customer, such as a new large industrial customer, new apartment spaces, or retail businesses moving to the Tacoma service area, net revenues for the utility would increase.
+The opposite of this scenario could also have just the opposite effect.
+If Tacoma Power were to acquire a new large customer, such as a new large industrial customer, new apartment spaces, or retail businesses moving to the Tacoma service area, net revenues for the utility would increase.
 This would lead to lower rate increases in the near-term and future years.